fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/04_operators/06_overflow_underflow.md

 ... is undefined behaviour.
 It's programmers responsibility to ensure that computations will not exceed the limit.

-In realily, on all major arcitetures signed integer overflow behaves just like with unsigned integers - it wraps around, but while it is sometimes desirable to overflow $255$ to $0$, overflow $127 + 1 = -128$ would not give any usability.
+In realily, on all major arcitetures signed integer overflow behaves just like with unsigned integers - it wraps around, but while it is sometimes desirable to overflow $255$ to $0$, $127 + 1 = -128$ does not provide any usability.

 Specifying signed overflow as undefined behaviour at the language level has important effect - it allows multiple optimizations.
 With unsigned integers, `a + b` may be less than `a` (if it overflows) which may need additional instructions depending what further code does.

 <div class="note pro-tip">

-Do not use unsigned types just because something can not be negative. **Use unsigned types only when you need wrap-around behaviour or bit operations** - for everything else use signed integers, even if you don't need negative values.
+Do not use unsigned types just because something can not be negative. **Use unsigned types only when you need wrap-around behaviour or bitwise operations** - for everything else use signed integers, even if you don't need negative values.

+Signed integers are a subject for better optimizations and dealing with signed overflow bugs which end in sudden negative numbers is much easier than dealing with huge positive numbers that come from unsigned overflow.
 </div>

 ## floating-point overflow